fokalview/VR-Data-V2/README.md

 PlayStation VR has the largest user base.
 HTC users tend to have longer sessions and lower motion sickness.
 Oculus users fall between the two.

 ---

+## Visualizations

+### Engagement Scatter Plot
+Shows how VR engagement shifts by device and demographic group.
+The filters allow you to compare different headsets and see where sickness or comfort trends start forming.

+### Radar Chart
+Each gender group is represented with the same four metrics:
+• Average Age
+• Motion Sickness
+• Duration
+• Immersion

+Users can cycle through male, female, and other to see how their profiles shift.
+Hovering highlights each section with clear tooltips.

+### Headset Comparison Panels
+PlayStation VR, HTC, and Oculus each show different comfort and immersion behaviors.
+HTC users have longer sessions.
+PlayStation has the most users.
+Oculus sits in the middle for both duration and sickness.

+### Assistive Technology View
+Breaks down global access to technology training by region.
+Regions with higher funding have stronger adoption.
+Regions with limited support show clear gaps.

+### Impact and Education Charts
+Links student engagement and VR adoption.
+Shows which groups improve academically when VR is available.

+Screenshots of these visuals are included throughout the project.

+## Key Findings

+### Comfort and Discomfort Patterns
+Younger male users show higher motion sickness.
+Female users stay longer and report smoother experiences.
+Other gender groups show the widest range due to sample size.

+### Headset Behavior Differences
+HTC supports longer sessions with lower sickness.
+PlayStation dominates in user count.
+Oculus trends toward balanced outcomes.

+### Immersion vs Duration
+Longer sessions raise both immersion and discomfort.
+Frequent users adapt over time.

+### Geographic Accessibility
+Assistive technology training is uneven globally.
+Regions with stronger infrastructure support VR adoption more effectively.

 ### 2. What demographic factors predict comfort or discomfort in VR?
 **Finding:**